oakes/Nightweb/README.md

 ## Introduction

-Nightweb is an Android app for anonymous, peer-to-peer social networking.
+Nightweb is an app for Android and PCs that connects you to an anonymous, peer-to-peer social network.
 It is written in Clojure and uses I2P and BitTorrent on the backend.
 Please see [the website](http://nightweb.net) for a general overview, and the [protocol page](http://nightweb.net/protocol.html) for a more in-depth explanation of how it works.

 ## Contents